 To determine a fair property division, the court will need to know:

 - Which property belongs to the marriage

 - Which belongs to the spouses separately

 - How much there is of each

-The distinction between marital and non-marital property remains in the hands of the spouse who owned it before
+The distinction between marital and non-marital property is important because the court divides only the marital property when the marriage ends.
+Any non-marital property remains in the hands of the spouse who owned it before or during marriage.

 Property Divided in Divorce